oVirt/ovirt-site/source/feature/diskpermissions.html.md

 Disk inherits permissions from the VM it is attached to and from the storage domain it resides on (if there is one) When granting a user 'Create VM' permission, the user will be able to create a VM without creating Disks.
 Creating disks requires specific permissions for that, on the storage domain or the storage pool.
-When disk is created, 'DISK_OPERATOR' role is given to the user which created the Disk.
 Add permissions command will support adding permissions which are already existing in the system without failing the command in can-do-action as done today.
 It will serve the client when the user decide not to use permissions nor quota for Disk creation.
+When disk is created, 'DISK_OPERATOR' role is given to the user which created the Disk.
-When creating VM from template, the user should get permissions for the VM and for its Disks.
+When creating VM from template, the user should get VM_OPERATOR permissions for the VM (as is now) and DISK_OPERATOR for the VM Disks.

 #### Disk Permissions and Quota